EnigmaVSSUT/induction-2021-2nd-yr/Backend Development using Node/Task 2/README.md

 - Use Node **Native functions** to perform `CURD` operations.
 - Every time a operation is successful the database file that you have created should be updated.

 **Note :** you can consider this as an extension to the API that you have created in Task 1.
-Implement this feature and submit it again in the [Task Submission](./Task%20Submission) creating a folder by your Name.
+Implement this feature and submit it again in the [Task Submission](.././Task%20Submission) creating a folder by `your Name task 2`.
 Write a detailed README explaining how you implemented this task.

 #### All the best !!